Adopt and Foster

 AVAILABLE PETS FOR ADOPTION IN THE HUNTSVILLE AREA

 ADOPTION REQUIREMENTS & COST

-Adopting parties be 19 years of age or older and provide proof of identification.
+Adopting parties must be 19 years of age or older and provide proof of identification.
 The adoption process takes approximately 30 minutes to complete.
 Please allow ample time to look for your new pet, visit with the animal, and complete all appropriate paperwork.
 A home visit may be required.
+If you lease/rent, a paper copy of your lease allowing pets must be provided.
+Proof of payment for pet deposit is also required to complete an adoption.
 Restrictions may apply to residents outside of Madison County.

 Standard adoption costs are $35 – $50 for dogs, puppies, cats and kittens.
 At peak housing times, the Shelter may run adoption specials with low to no-cost fees.
 These specials are advertised on our website and through social media.
 Restrictions and higher fees may apply to selected pets.

-All adoptions include spay or neuter surgery (required by law), rabies vaccination and City license (required by law), and pet i.d. (in case your pet gets lost).
-Dogs will be checked for heartworms and cats will be checked for feline leukemia and immune virus (FIV) prior to adoption.
+All adoptions include spay or neuter surgery (required by law), rabies vaccination and City license (required by law), and pet I.D. (in case your pet gets lost).
+Dogs will be checked for heartworms prior to adoption.